GDGAhmedabad/Learning-Resources/BigData/BigDataTutorial.md

 - [Hortonworks Certification](http://hortonworks.com/training/certification/)
  <br/>

-- These lists is small but more will be added soon.
+- These list is small but more will be added soon.